noamhoffer/academic-kickstart/content/home/research.md

 {{% /expand%}}

 {{%expand "Digital Humanities"%}}
-In addition to the above plans, I am interested in applying my 15 years’ experience in software engineering to explore new research in Digital Humanities.
-In my work I use extensively the online version of Kant’s gesammelte Schriften, utilizing tools I develop to improve its functionality.
-For example, I am building a database of Kant's handwritten notes (Reflexionen) adding visualizations of date ranges and cross-references to the location of the notes in Kant’s books.
+Using my 15 years of experience in software engineering  I started to develop new research projects in Digital Humanities.

+__Data visualization and research tools:__ My extensive use of the online version of Kant’s gesammelte Schriften archive led me to design various tools to improve its functionality.
+For example, I plan to build a database of Kant's handwritten notes (Reflexionen) adding visualizations of date ranges and cross-references to the location of the notes inside the books Kant owned (for example Baumgarten’s Metaphysics).
 I intend to make the tool publicly available through a web interface.

-I plan to develop further digital research on historical texts, collaborate on interdisciplinary projects, and take part in propagating the methodologies of the Digital Humanities.
+__Historical research using computational methods:__ A planned project applies the categorization of the PhilPapers database with textual topic modeling to analyze historical trends in Kant and early modern scholarship.
+By tracking the evolution of topics and their fluctuating significance over time in journal articles, I will be able to assess presumed trends, for example the rise of metaphysical readings of transcendental idealism, Kant’s philosophy of empirical sciences and his social-political philosophy.

 {{% /expand%}}

 ## Selected presentations